Dev8683/pvsneslibwiki/Input-and-Output.md

 ## Output

+The output system is only available for **BG_MODE1**.
+If you need it in other mode, you need to develop it.

-The output system is managed via a **map of 32x32 characters**.
+It is managed via a **map of 32x32 characters**.
 The console functions are used to display text.

 When you want to display a text, you must specify the **x,y coordinates** of the text in this map.